Climate

 Aiming to treat water and air pollutants to natural state levels and to meticulously manage and recycle waste and chemicals

-- DX Division expanded water replenishment projects to 23 domestic and overseas locations, achieving a water replenishment rate exceeding 100% at domestic sites4)
+- DX Division implemented a total of 42 water replenishment projects within and outside South Korea, achieving a 67.2% global water replenishment rate

-- UL Solutions conductied an integrated validation applicable to all 10 sites in DS Division including Samsung Advanced Institute of Technology
+- Issued by UL Solutions.
+Validation covered 22 sites for DX Division; an integrated validation was conducted on 10 sites for DS Division, including the Samsung Advanced Institute of Technology.

 - SCS in China, and SEV, SEVT, SEHC in Vietnam